Artificial Intelligence in Sales

 But now AI is establishing an ever-widening presence in the CRM industry, and all sorts of incredible claims are being made for it.
-They’re saying that AI will leverage deals, allow more cross-selling, reduce sales cycles and leverage campaigns.
+They’re saying that AI will leverage deals, allow more cross-sellingCross-selling Cross-selling B2B is when a customer purchases a product and they are offered a second product at a discount or as a reward., reduce sales cycles and leverage campaigns.

 Given the actuality of human behavior, these are faulty assumptions.
 So where does AI really fit today, and what are its limitations?
 It is this complex and timely topic we’re going to be exploring in this book.

 Chapter 1: How Will Big DataData Data is a set of quantitative and qualitative facts that can be used as reference or inputs for computations, analyses, descriptions, predictions, reasoning and planning.
 Revolutionize Sales and CRM?